fbpx

 Do you know why toothpaste is added with fluoride, whereas we hear of a disease called fluorosis in India caused by high fluoride intake?

-Fluoride is used in dentistry as an anti-cariogenic agent/anti-cavity agent.
-But excess fluoride consumption causes “Fluorosis” of teeth, especially in children whose teeth are under gums and are not fully formed.
+Fluoride is used in dentistry as an anti-cariogenic agent or anti-cavity agent.
+But excess consumption causes “fluorosis” of teeth, especially in children whose teeth are under gums and are not fully formed.

-Read on to know more about the controversy surrounding Fluoride, its advantages, and side effects.
+Read on to learn more about the controversy surrounding fluoride, its advantages, and its side effects.

 How does fluoride protect the teeth?